GoogleCloudPlatform/community/tutorials/dlp-hybrid-inspect/index.md

     mvn clean package -DskipTests

-## Command line parameters
+## Command-line parameters

 There are two ways that you can configure parameters on what to scan:

-* Scan a single data source.
+* Scan a single data source with parameters in the command.
-* Scan a list of data sources provided in a JSON file.
+* Scan a list of data sources with parameters provided in a JSON file.

-### Option 1: Scan a single data source
+### Option 1: Scan a single data source with parameters in the command

 You can configure several parameters, including the database host, username, password, number of rows to sample, and what Cloud DLP hybrid job ID to use.
 Passwords are sent using Cloud Secret Manager to avoid exposing them through the command line.